superctj/MyWebsite/content/authors/admin/_index.md

 # Biography
 ---

 Tianji Cong is a Ph.D. candidate at the University of Michigan Computer Science & Engineering Division.
-He is affiliated with the Database Research Group advised by Professor H. V. Jagadish.
-He is interested in data management for structured and semi-structured data.
-His current work focuses on representation learning for tabular data discovery, semantics understanding, and integration.
+He is advised by Professor H. V. Jagadish and affiliated with the Database Research Group.
+His research interest falls at the intersection of deep learning and data management for structured and semi-structured data.
+The line of work he is pushing forward revolves around representation learning for tabular data discovery, semantics understanding, and database performance optimization.